Japanese knotweed

 About This Species

-Knotweeds were introduced to British Columbia for use in gardens and landscaping due to their rapid growth and attractive appearance There are now four species established in BC: Bohemian, Giant, Himalayan, and Japanese knotweed.
+Knotweeds were introduced to British Columbia for use in gardens and landscaping due to their rapid growth and attractive appearance There are now four species established in BC: Bohemian (Reynoutria x bohemica), Giant (Reynoutria sachalinensis), Himalayan (Persicaria wallichii), and Japanese knotweed (Reynoutria japonica).
 Knotweeds grow aggressively and are very hard to kill.
-They are widespread throughout the province, and are often found in riparian areas, stockpiled material (example: soil, aggregate, mulch), derelict land, road and railway right of ways and gardens.
+They are widespread throughout the province, and are often found in riparian areas, derelict land, road and railway right of ways and gardens.
 They thrive in moist soil and full or partial sun.
 Knotweeds can spread by seed, root fragments, and stem fragments, making them very difficult to control.
-Knotweeds are considered a noxious weed in BC.
+Himalayan knotweed is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify

-Knotweeds have attractive plumes of small, white to green
+Flowers are attractive plumes of small, white to green clusters in the spring.

 Take Action